AIvanCP/Project_Overmind/README.md

 - Royalty DLC (for psycasting framework)

 ## Compatibility

 - Compatible with Vanilla Psycasts Expanded
 - Compatible with Combat Extended (no conflicts)
 - Compatible with other psycast mods
 - Load after Royalty and VPE if installed

 ## Installation

 1. Subscribe on Steam Workshop (when published) or download manually
 2. Enable in mod list, making sure it loads after Royalty
 3. Start a new game or load an existing save

 ## How to Obtain

+### Traders
-- **Traders**: Orbital Bulk Goods and Exotic Goods traders (rare)
+Available from Orbital Bulk Goods and Exotic Goods traders (rare)

-- **Quest Rewards**: Can appear as a reward in some quests
-- **Market Value**:
+### Market Value
-  - Translocate Target Psytrainer: 1200 silver (level 3)
+- Translocate Target Psytrainer: 1,200 silver (level 3)
-  - Mind Spike Psytrainer: 1800 silver (level 3)
+- Mind Spike Psytrainer: 1,800 silver (level 3)
-  - Mind Read Psytrainer: 1600 silver (level 3)
+- Mind Read Psytrainer: 1,600 silver (level 3)
-  - Feast of Mind Psytrainer: 1500 silver (level 3)
+- Feast of Mind Psytrainer: 1,500 silver (level 3)
-  - Inspiration Psytrainer: 2000 silver (level 4)
+- Inspiration Psytrainer: 2,000 silver (level 4)
+- I See You Psytrainer: 2,200 silver (level 5)
+- Hallucination Psytrainer: 2,400 silver (level 5)
+- Spatial Anchor Psytrainer: 1,800 silver (level 4)
+- Cognitive Shield Psytrainer: 2,200 silver (level 5)
+- Psychic Diffusion Psytrainer: 2,600 silver (level 6)
-  - I See You Psytrainer: 2200 silver (level 5)
+- I See You Psytrainer: 2,200 silver (level 5)
-  - Hallucination Psytrainer: 2400 silver (level 5)
+- Hallucination Psytrainer: 2,400 silver (level 5)

+### Quest Rewards
+Can appear as a reward in some quests

 ## Building from Source